webspinner/lookout.github.com/_posts/2014-03-15-factoryjs.md

 Singletons
 ----------

 Factory JS supports singletons as a native concept.
-Singletons are used in javascript because the application loads as the result of a single request.
+Singletons can be used in javascript because the application loads as the result of a single request.
 It is destroyed when the page changes location or reloads.
 This alleviates much of the concern of singletons in other languages.
-With longer running execution paths singletons can present problems with maintaining long term state.
+If you are writing a single page application with a long life cycle you may want to use singletons judiciously.

-To make a class a singleton just pass the singleton: true flag to the definition option.
+To make a class a singleton just pass the `singleton: true` flag to the definition option.
 Once defined the first call to get will create the object and following calls will return the same instance.
 In general, singleton constructors do not take arguments.
 This prevents you from initializing the object with the wrong arguments.
 ```
     factory.define('TheOne', A, { singleton: true });